yoni-haber/finance-tracker/README.md

 There are two independent mechanisms for seeing your changes without rebuilding the container:

 **PHP / Blade / Livewire changes** are visible immediately on the next browser refresh.
-This works because your entire project folder is mounted directly into the container — the PHP process reads your files from your Mac in real time.
+This works because your entire project folder is mounted directly into the container — the PHP process reads your files from your host machine in real time.
 No Vite, no rebuild needed.

 **CSS / JavaScript / Tailwind changes** require an extra step.
 These files are compiled into bundles (`public/build/`). `make setup` produces a one-off bundle, which is enough to use the app.
 If you want changes to CSS or JS to appear in the browser *instantly* (without even refreshing the page), run `make npm-dev` in a second terminal — this starts the Vite dev server, which watches those files and injects changes live.